 In the area of system support, there’s no sense in fixing something if, by the time you finish the customer is so frustrated, they no longer value the fix.

 In the B2B world, delivering an amazing customer experience also means understanding our clients’ needs, processes and how our product/service impacts the outcome.
 For example, that may mean knowing their industry regulations or how much automation they would need.
 The more we understand our client’s business, the more value e can provide; the more value e provide, the better the customer experience.

 Lean manufacturing and Agile project management

 Traditionally, companies have predicted customer trends and produced products based on those predictions.
-We have recognised that every customers need and project is unique.
+We have recognized that every customer need and project is unique.
 By trying to fit some product or solution that is predicted from the wide array of statistics, just makes customers frustrated and feeling that you don’t understand their needs.

-We develop and deliver personalised outcomes for our business partners and end-customers by listening valuable customer needs and requirements at the pre-sales stage and in the beginning of the cooperation.
+We develop and deliver personalized outcomes for our business partners and end-customers by listening to valuable customer needs and requirements at the pre-sales stage and at the beginning of the cooperation.

 Delivering an amazing customer experience is not easy.
 We do not say that we are where we would like to be, not in a long shot.
 We are failing and we fail a lot.
 It means we are humans, after all.
 But we focus daily to deliver the best experience and improve on a daily basis.
 The most important thing we can do is constantly be humble and be prepared to improve.